springload/hummingbird/README.md

 # Hummingbird Core

-Making it a node package to make it easy to require via browserify
+- Now a node package

-- Adding unit tests
+- Contains unit tests

 ## Using in your project